This article originally appeared on VICE Greece

-On the evening of June 6, 2006, a small helicopter landed in the yard of the Korydallos maximum security prison in Piraeus, a port city in southern Greece.
-A few moments later, it took off, carrying two prisoners—Vassilis Palaiokostas and Alket Rizai.
+On the evening of the 6th of June, 2006, a small helicopter landed in the yard of the Korydallos maximum security prison in Piraeus, a port city in southern Greece.
+A few moments later, it took off, carrying two prisoners – Vassilis Palaiokostas and Alket Rizai.

 WATCH: An Ex-Con's Journey Back to Prison

 VICE: What made you decide to break out of prison?

 Rizai: I had nothing to do with the murders that I was accused of.
 I'm not saying I've never done anything wrong, but I had nothing to do with that particular crime.
 The only reason I was charged and sentenced to life was because the head of the homicide department wanted to settle an old score against me.
 It wasn't until after the Court of Appeals rejected my case that I decided to plan an escape.

 I did it with the help of my cellmate, Palaiokostas.
 We asked a friend on the outside to take a helicopter ride over the prison to scout out potential exit points and to see if it was even possible.
 After he reported back that there was no security, we got planning.

 On the day of the escape, there was a huge rally nearby, so there were loads of helicopters flying around anyway.
 Soon after taking off, they told the pilot the real plan and disconnected his radio equipment.
 When they arrived, they realised they couldn't land because the pilot would have to switch off the engines, so they hovered a few metres above the ground.